Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

-\textbf{Case 1: The Poincaré domains} $\beta<-3$ \textbf{and} $\beta>1$. \\ In the Poincaré domains $\beta<-3$ and $\beta>1$, we encounter a real unstable node and a real stable node, respectively, with arbitrary spectral quotients $0<\lambda\neq1$.
+\begin{description} \item[Case 1: The Poincaré domains $\beta<-3$ \textbf{and} $\beta>1$.] \\[2mm] In the Poincaré domains $\beta<-3$ and $\beta>1$, we encounter a real unstable node and a real stable node, respectively, with arbitrary spectral quotients $0<\lambda\neq1$.
 Note how this excludes $1{:}1$ nonresonant semisimple double eigenvalues.
 The only resonances are other integer ratios $\lambda,\,1/\lambda\in\N\setminus\{1\}$.
-Therefore the Poincaré linearization theorem \ref{thmPoi} applies, with all the consequences already discussed in case 1 of section \ref{Carsy0}.
+Therefore the Poincaré linearization theorem \ref{thmPoi} applies, with all the consequences for minimal blow-up loops, blow-up stars, and quasiperiodicity already discussed in case 1 of section \ref{Carsy0}.

-\textbf{Case 2: The Siegel domain} $-3<\beta<1$. \\ We obtain a saddle $v=w=0$ with $\lambda_1<0<\lambda_2$ and arbitrary spectral quotients $\lambda=(\beta+3)/(\beta-1)<0$.
-The associated holonomy $h(v)$ of $v$ is not linear, \emph{a priori}, locally near the saddle and over loops $\gamma^w$ around the invariant axis $\{v=0\}$; see \eqref{ODEzG1}.
-Analytic diagonalization may therefore fail, at the resonant rational spectral quotients $\lambda$.
-Irrational $\lambda$, although nonresonant with smooth diagonalization beyond finite order, require additional small divisor properties to qualify for analytic diagonalization.
-See section \ref{SieLin} and case 3 of section \ref{Carsye}.
+\item[Case 2: The Siegel domain $-3<\beta<1$.] \\[2mm] We obtain a saddle $v\!=\!w\!=\!0$ with $\lambda_1<0<\lambda_2$ and arbitrary spectral quotients $\lambda=(\beta+3)/(\beta-1)<0$.
+The associated holonomy $h(v)$ of $v$ is not linear, \emph{a priori}, locally near the saddle and over loops $\gamma^w$ around the invariant axis $\{v\!=\!0\}$; see \eqref{ODEvG1}.
+Analytic diagonalization may therefore fail, at resonant rational spectral quotients $\lambda$.
+Irrational $\lambda$, although nonresonant with smooth diagonalization beyond finite order, require additional small divisor properties \eqref{Dio} or \eqref{Bryuno} to qualify for analytic diagonalization.
+See section \ref{SieLin} and case 3 of section \ref{Carsye} for further discussion. \end{description}